Exploring Poulsbo, Washington’s Tiny Slice of Norway - Even When It Rains!

 During the summer months, you can explore the waters here and paddle or kayak to your heart's content.

-7. Indulge in Chocolate Delights
+7. Indulge in Sweet Delights

-Boehm's Chocolates of Poulsbo
+- Boehm's Chocolates of Poulsbo

-Address: 18864 Front Street NE, Poulsbo, WA
+- Address: 18864 Front Street NE, Poulsbo, WA

 If you love sweets, you have to try their chocolate ice cream—it's my favorite and a real treat.
 I also enjoy the big painting of Viking heritage on the front of the store; it's very eye-catching and meaningful.